 Shelly has launched some new smart wall switches, that are unlike any other smart wall switches that I’ve seen before, in that they have a more modular approach to how they work by being able to mix and match different configurations to suit your specific needs.

-Full transparency as always, Shelly did send me a bunch of these frames and relays for me to check out.
+Full transparency as always, Shelly did send me a these frames and relays for me to check out.

 The Shelly 1

 If you haven’t ever used any Shelly products before, for a couple of years now, Shelly has been known for their line of smart relays, which all started with the Shelly one, a cheap single channel smart relay that uses Wi-Fi, has local control and are really compact.

 This has made a really popular way of turning something that is not smart, into something that is - from lights, extractor fans, coffee makers, garage doors and so much more can all be made smart with a Shelly.
 Since the original Shelly 1, they’ve been really expanding their line up with a bunch of other relays, with more channels, adding power monitoring, dimmer modules and even started branching out into their own sensors and devices.

 These relays are particularly popular for being able to pop-in behind your existing light switch, meaning you can maintain the original look and feel, and a killer feature is that the original functionality of the light can be kept, so that the light switch still operates physically as well as smartly!

 Shelly has now launched their own light switches that work along side their line of relays - giving you this pretty cool modular approach.
 Something I’ve not really seen done before with smart light switches.